MEleonoraRossi/Phylogenomics-Tutorial/Tutorial.md

 In this repository you will find data, scripts and instructions to run the phylogenomics tutorial.

 ### What can you do with the content of this repository?
 You can use the data and instructions provided in this repository to run a phylogenomic analyses from start to finsih.
-The data used from this tutorial are from [this paper](https://academic.oup.com/sysbio/article/65/6/1057/2281640?login=true).
+The data provided is from [this paper](https://academic.oup.com/sysbio/article/65/6/1057/2281640?login=true).
-This is a toy dataset, and for time and computational constraints is much smaller than a normal phylogenomic dataset.
-Nevertheless the workflow provided here is complete to allowing you to design your firt phylogenomic project.
+This is a toy dataset, and due to time and computational constraints is much smaller than a normal phylogenomic dataset.
+Nevertheless the workflow provided here is complete, allowing you to have the basics to design your phylogenomic project in the future.
 At the end of the tutorial there is a section provided with all the links for each software we are going to you use and more.
-The extra sections provided are to give you an insight on what all the steps explained in this class comprehend.
+You won't need to run the  "extra" sections, we provided them to give you an insight on all the steps you should take to infer a phylogeny.

+Let's start!

 ## Data